The Eden Bulletin

 A Community Interest Company

 Eden is a Community Interest Company.
 A CIC is a purpose-led not-for-profit social enterprise.
-In Eden’s case, financial returns flow directly from creating environmental benefits and will flow back to creating more environmental benefit, while ensuring that dividends are paid to investors sufficient to keep investment flowing in.
+In Eden’s case, financial returns flow directly from creating environmental benefits and flow back to creating more environmental benefit, while ensuring that dividends are paid to investors sufficient to keep investment flowing in.

 The intention is for the market itself to push the new paradigm at a speed only the market can manage.